ecotillasanchez/ecotillasanchez.github.io/_pages/about.md

 I am an Associate Professor in the [School of Electrical Engineering & Computer Science](http://eecs.oregonstate.edu) at the [Oregon State University](https://oregonstate.edu) [College of Engineering](http://engineering.oregonstate.edu).
 I am part of the Energy Systems research group, housed at the Wallace Energy Systems and Renewables Facility, and mainly work in the following power system areas:

  * Cascading outages in power grids
- * Power system protection, resiliency, and cybersecurity
+ * Power system protection, resilience, and cybersecurity
  * Smart grids and microgrids
  * Wide-area power system data